A Guide to Cat Spine Injuries, Trauma, and Diseases

 Cat Joint Supplements

-A cat spine consists of vertebrae that are effectively joints, so it makes sense to incorporate joint supplements into your cat’s diet as a way to maintain spinal health alongside the health of your cat’s other joints.
+A cat spine consists of effective vertebrae that are effectively joints, so it makes sense to incorporate joint supplements into your cat’s diet to maintain spinal health alongside the health of your cat’s other joints.

-Using glucosamine for cats is an important consideration, as their often daredevil running and jumping means that their joints are being put to work.
-Glucosamine is a naturally occurring substance in most animals, including cats, dogs, humans, horses, and more, and works to repair the cartilage and synovial fluid in our joints.
+Using glucosamine for cats is an important consideration, as their often daredevil running and jumping means their joints are being put to work.
+Glucosamine is a naturally occurring substance in allanimals, including cats, dogs, humans, horses, and more, and works to repair the cartilage and synovial fluid in our joints.

 As cats age, like humans, the body’s natural production of glucosamine lessens, which can lead to joint pain and stiffness.